BerriAI/litellm/docs/my-website/docs/projects/Docq.AI.md

-A private and secure ChatGPT alternative that knows your business.
+**A private and secure ChatGPT alternative that knows your business.**

+Upload docs, ask questions --> get answers.

 Leverage GenAI with your confidential documents to increase efficiency and collaboration.